kushti/dexy-stable/README.md

 # dexy-stable

-This repository contains everything related to Dexy stablecoin protocol and its testnet and mainnet instantiations.
+This repository contains everything related to Dexy stablecoin protocol and its testnet and mainnet deployments.

 ## Contents